 A look at intensity-modulated radiation therapy (IMRT), how it works, what it is used for and the benefits of this modern radiation technology.

-Stereotactic radiation, often referred to as stereotactic body radiation therapy (SBRT), stereotactic ablative radiotherapy (SABR) or stereotactic radiosurgery (SRS), is a form of radiation therapy that very precisely delivers a high dose of radiation to a tumor.
+Stereotactic radiation, also called stereotactic body radiation therapy (SBRT), stereotactic ablative radiotherapy (SABR) or stereotactic radiosurgery (SRS), is a form of radiation therapy.
+Many different angles are used to focus the radiation beams at one small point, like a magnifying glass.
+These beams combine to deliver high doses of radiation to a very specific area.

 Brachytherapy: The Basics

 Brachytherapy is a type of radiation therapy that is given inside the body.
 Radioactive material is put into the body, as close as possible to the cancer, allowing those cells to receive the most radiation, while exposing healthy cells to less radiation.

 Brachytherapy for Prostate Cancer

 Brachytherapy is a type of internal radiation most often used for prostate cancer that is confined to the prostate gland or the area immediately around it.
 It may be used in combination with traditional (external beam) radiation.

 Brachytherapy, or internal radiation, can be used in the treatment of some types of gynecologic cancers.